yujinyan/blog/content/blog/posts/notes-rabbitmq-spring-boot.md

 }
 ```

 In this code snippet, we first declare the application-wide `domainEventExchange`.
-Then, we loop over the `DomainEventListener`s present in the application context and create the necessary queues and bindings.
+Then, we loop over the `DomainEventListener`'s present in the application context and create the necessary queues and bindings.

 Note that: